Hobart2967/lending-statistics-service/README.md

 #### Swagger UI

 The API automatically exposes an OpenApi Specification.
-The endpoint listening would be http://localhost:3000
+The endpoint listening would be http://localhost:3000.
+There, you also have the possibility to test the API using a web frontend.

 ### CI/CD